TrishaSrikanth-459/DeployStega/routing/dead_drop_resolver.md

 ### PRNG Selection

-The resolver uses a **cryptographic hash function** `H` as its deterministic pseudo-random generator.
-A cryptographic hash is chosen to ensure:
+The resolver uses a deterministic pseudo-random generator derived from a cryptographic hash function `H`, chosen for:

+- reproducibility
-- uniform distribution over the namespace
+- uniformity over identifier space
-- resistance to bias or correlation
-- deterministic reproducibility across parties
+- independence across epochs

+The PRNG is used **only to select among snapshot-defined possibilities**, never to invent identifiers.

 ### PRNG Interface

-The PRNG interface is defined as:
+The shared digest is computed as:

 digest = H(t, senderID, receiverID)

-yaml
-Copy code

-The output `digest` is a fixed-length byte string.
-All subsequent resolution steps operate exclusively on slices of this digest.
+All routing decisions are derived from fixed slices of this digest.

 ---